Ermias-n/PortfolioProjects/Movie Correlation/README.md

 ## This code does the following:

-Imports the required Python libraries: pandas, seaborn, matplotlib, and numpy.
+1.Imports the required Python libraries: pandas, seaborn, matplotlib, and numpy.

-Sets the default style for Matplotlib to 'ggplot' and the default figure size.
+2.Sets the default style for Matplotlib to 'ggplot' and the default figure size.

-Reads the dataset from movies.csv into a Pandas DataFrame.
+3.Reads the dataset from movies.csv into a Pandas DataFrame.

-Iterates through each column in the DataFrame to calculate the percentage of missing values.
+4.Iterates through each column in the DataFrame to calculate the percentage of missing values.

-Removes rows with non-finite values in the 'budget' and 'gross' columns and converts these columns to the 'int64' data type.
+5.Removes rows with non-finite values in the 'budget' and 'gross' columns and converts these columns to the 'int64' data type.

-Sorts the DataFrame by the 'gross' column in descending order.
+6.Sorts the DataFrame by the 'gross' column in descending order.

-Creates a regression plot using Seaborn to visualize the relationship between the 'budget' and 'gross' columns.
+7.Creates a regression plot using Seaborn to visualize the relationship between the 'budget' and 'gross' columns.

-Generates a correlation matrix for numeric features and displays it as a heatmap.
+8.Generates a correlation matrix for numeric features and displays it as a heatmap.

-Converts categorical columns into numeric values for further analysis.
+9.Converts categorical columns into numeric values for further analysis.

 ## Output